-CoreLab, which is directed by Dr. Ertugrul Basar under the Department of Electrical and Electronics Engineering, Koç University, is conducting highly active theoretical as well as experimental research towards the physical layer design of next-generation wireless communication systems and has collaboration ties with many international and national institutions.
+CoreLab, which is founded in 2018 and directed by Dr. Ertugrul Basar under the Department of Electrical and Electronics Engineering, Koç University, is conducting highly active theoretical as well as experimental research towards the theoretical design, computer simulation, and practical experimentation of next-generation wireless communication systems and standards.
+Our group has collaboration ties with many international and national institutions as well as industrial partners.

 April 2021: Our IEEE GLOBECOM 2021 Workshop on “Reconfigurable Intelligent Surfaces for Future Wireless Communications” is accepted.